victoriasokolvak/nextjs-abtest-pricing/README.md

-# Project Title
+# Pricing Page

-A brief description of your project.
-For example, "This project is a task management web application built with Next.js and Tailwind CSS."
+The Pricing Page is designed to provide users with clear and concise information about the various subscription plans and pricing options available for our service.

 ## Technologies